 [2] Prior to backfill.

-(c) The developer will notify the Fire Department when all site work is complete and tank is operational and ready for operational acceptance, and provide evidence of bond for one-year maintenance.
+(c) The developer will notify the Fire Department when all site work is complete and the tank is operational and ready for operational acceptance, and provide evidence of bond for one-year maintenance.

-(d) The Fire Department performs functional test including water recovery at minimum of 5 gpm and validates operation of cistern.
+(d) The Fire Department performs functional test, including water recovery at minimum of five gallons per minute, and validates operation of cistern.

 (e) Developer provides Town with perpetual maintenance fee.